AlekseyUstsinau/devops-ai-edu/docs/demo-1/02-demo-1-build-deploy-app.md

 > > We need the core structure ready by the end of this week."
 >
 > Tech details:
+> Building app - Push to ECR - deploy to ECS
 > We use ECR and github action
 > We need to deploy to ECS Fargate
 > TF resource for task defenition and ECS service should be created
 > Rely on exist terraform code that wil be the base where all of this will be deployed
 > We dont have any templates or blueprints for deployment so it should be created completely
+>  Use bestpractices for that sphere as guide to follow
 >
 > Your current task: Analyze requirements, details to find any gaps, absents in deployment.
 > Ask me a series of sequential questions to clarify it in order to create full detailed ready to work jira ticket